Dirgeguy/TRC-Project-1/README.md

 In March month, the commons stocks and ETF are negatively correlated with covid data.

-26% to 45% with positive cases, 29% to 48% with negative cases and 21% to 38% with negative cases.
+26% to 45% with positive cases, 29% to 48% with negative cases and 21% to 38% with death cases.
 On an average the energy sector was hit by the pandemic and the impact was 43% negative performance.

 From April month however, couple of common stocks and the ETF under comparison are still negatively correlated and only one common stock is positively correlated to the covid data, with a range of 37% to 52% with positive cases, 39% to 56% with negative cases and 15% to 31% with death cases.